kartelmode/hash-map-experiment/README.md

 | rawLinearprobe    | 123.257 ± 5.396       | 3.453 ± 0.511                        | 71.522 ± 3.509                 |

 The purpose of implementing these 2 maps was to check if avoiding dereferencing gives better performance or not.
-Here we can see that native linear probe version has ~2 times worse performance than default linear probe.
+Here we can see that native linear probe version has worse performance than default linear probe.

 Why so?
 Native version stores 3 additional arrays, then when we're trying to find value by the key, it accesses these 3 additional arrays and every cache miss in the entry array with high probability gives additional cache misses.